balqui/pytokr/README.md

 has grown in ways I find inappropriate for many of my students and I want to try now a different road.

+## Install

+Not pip-ready yet.
+Download or clone, then put the pytokr folder where Python can see it from wherever you want to use it.

+Plan is to offer it through pip at some point in the future.

 ## Simplest usage

 `from pytokr import item, items`